Works To Trees And Hedges

 If you are thinking about having work done on a tree in your garden, it is wise to get expert advice.
 You should also check out the pages about Tree Preservation Orders and Trees in Conservation Areas to make sure you are acting legally.
 The Arboricultural Association website has a list of approved contractors that covers the whole of the UK.
 The contractors are examined for safe working practices and technical competence.
 Contractors should have satisfactory third party liability insurance and professional indemnity insurance.
 Before entering into a contractual agreement, you should insist on seeing a current receipt for the insurance premium.

 Works to woodland trees may need a felling licence and further information is available from the Forestry Commission.
-Please note that many woodlands are protected by TPOs, you can check this by using our interactive maps (please note that some of our maps won't work in Google Chrome).
+Please note that many woodlands are protected by TPOs, you can check this by using our interactive maps.

 Most agricultural and countryside hedges are protected from removal.